-There have been four confirmed cases of paratyphoid fever, all of which have needed hospital treatment.
-The health board is following up three suspected cases.
+There have been four confirmed cases of paratyphoid fever, all of which have needed hospital trteatment.
+The health board is following up three suspect cases.

 A board spokeswoman said at least two of the cases ate mussels gathered from Napier's Ahuriri area.

-This was the tangi for former Hastings resident Vincent Taurima, who was one of two men found in Tongariro National Park after an extensive four-week search by police.
-Mr Taurima's death has been referred to the coroner.
+It is understood this was the tangi for former Hastings resident Vincent Taurima, who was one of two men found in Tongariro National Park after an extensive four-week search by police.

 Medical Officer of Health Nick Jones said paratyphoid was a serious illness and a notifiable disease.

 "It is most important people get medical care or call HealthLine if they are unwell."